EgonOlsen71/basicv2/README.md

 In addition to normal BASIC V2, it features a BASIC extension named GRAPHICS BASIC, which adds some commands for...graphics.
 The graphics capabilities aren't limited by some artifical C64 specs but take full advantage of a modern PC's capabilities.

 Thanks to nietoperz809's efforts, there's a simple BASIC shell/editor available as well (see basicshell-package) that lets you load/save/edit/run BASIC programs in a C64-like editor.
+Or you can have a look at this second approach on this topic: https://github.com/nietoperz809/C64Screen